Project-Cepi/ModerationExtension/README.md

-# ExampleExtension
+# ModerationExtension
- An example extension for Minestom
+ Basic extension that contains /kick and /ban.